kairosart/Red-Team-Capstone-Challenge/OSINT/VPN Scanning/Connect via SSH (10.200.X.12).md

 ## Drop this key into the VPN's authorized_keys file
-Following the instruccions from  File Write section run the commands on the reverse shell to drop the key into the VPN's authorized_keys file.
+Following the instructions from  File Write section run the commands on the reverse shell to drop the key into the VPN's authorized_keys file.

 `LFILE=/home/ubuntu/.ssh/authorized_keys`